All the dirt on home gardening success | Homegrown Goodness

 Deryn: Feed edible plants with a brown liquid fertiliser like PowerFeed or Charlie Carp every week and watch them thrive.

-Steve: Coir or coco peat, a by-product from coconut production, is an absolute must for gardeners raising seed or growing from cuttings.
+Steve: Coir or coco peat, a by-product from coconut production, is an absolute must for gardeners raising seeds or growing from cuttings.
 You buy it in dehydrated blocks and soak it in water to prepare it for use.
-It’s cheap and a wonderful clean, natural product.
+It’s cheap and a wonderful, clean, natural product.

 What’s the most common gardening mistake you see being made?

-Steve: Most common gardening mistake is that people fail to feed their vegetables and herbs sufficiently.
-Regular weekly liquid feeds with seaweed and fish-based fertilisers and a monthly addition of blood and bone is essential for optimum production.
+Steve: The most common gardening mistake is that people fail to feed their vegetables and herbs sufficiently.
+Regular weekly liquid feeds with seaweed and fish-based fertilisers and a monthly addition of Blood & Bone is essential for optimum production.

 Best homegrown produce to work with and enjoy